merenlab/merenlab.org/courses/PFLS/index.md

 ## Course Responsibilities and Grading

 {:.notice}
-This section is relevant to you only if this is as a part of your coursework at the University of Oldenburg in a degree program and you wish to be graded for it.
+This section is relevant to you *only* if this is as a part of your coursework at the University of Oldenburg in a degree program and you wish to be graded for it.

 Course responsibilities, such as the *class citizenship* emails and the details of grading is in [this document](grading).

 ## Course Facts and Logistics

-The design of the course assumes that you know *next to nothing* about any of the topics covered.
-High expectations poison everything: so please assume that you will unlikely become an expert of the tools and approaches that are covered here, but hopefully, our discussions will provide you with enough understanding of the fundamentals of programming, helping you think about how to make computers work for you, which will give you enough *foundation* to become an expert of everything the course covers.
-If you’re taking this course in person, we’ll spend about 60 hours together.
-That’s not nothing, but it’s hardly enough time to become truly skilled at anything.
-In his book "*[Outliers: The Story of Success](https://en.wikipedia.org/wiki/Outliers_(book))*", Malcolm Gladwell, a Canadian author and thinker, argues that a person could become an expert in nearly any field as long as they were willing to devote the requisite 10,000 hours to studying and practicing the subject or skill.
-Reminiscing his own journey, he says, and I'm paraphrasing here from his book, "*I was completely overwhelmed at the beginning, but by the end, I felt like an expert.
-It took me 10 years—exactly that long*".
-You may feel overwhelmed at the start, throughout, and even at the end of this course, and that's OK.
-My goal is to help you recognize that bending computers to your will with freedom is something you can see yourself doing well if you were to invest time.
-That’s why I encourage you to ask questions, participate in discussions, and see this as more than just another course to get through.
+The design of the course assumes that you know *next to nothing* about any of the topics it covers.
+High expectations poison everything: so please assume that you will unlikely become an expert of the tools and approaches that we will cover throughout the course, but hopefully, our discussions will provide you with enough understanding of the fundamentals of programming, helping you think about how to make computers work for you, which will give you enough *foundation* to become an expert of everything the course covers.
+If you are taking this course in person, we will spend about 60 hours together.
+That is not nothing, but it is hardly enough time to become truly skilled at anything.
+In his book "*[Outliers: The Story of Success](https://en.wikipedia.org/wiki/Outliers_(book))*", Malcolm Gladwell, a Canadian author and thinker, argues that a person could become an expert in nearly any field as long as they were willing to devote 10,000 hours to studying and practicing the subject or skill.
+Reminiscing his own journey, he says, and I am paraphrasing here from his book, "*I was completely overwhelmed at the beginning, but by the end, I felt like an expert.
+It took me 10 years — exactly that long*".

+The previous cohort of students who took this course shared in their feedback that the pace was occasionally fast, that two weeks was not enough time, and that they sometimes felt overwhelmed.
+I suspect you may feel the same way.
+But here is what I want you to recognize: every single one of them also made it through, and most of them thought that got something important out of this.
+In my opinion what made their experience worthwhile at the end despite the challenges they experienced throughout the course was not that they understood everything perfectly, but that they started to ask questions when they were confused, started to feel more comfortable sitting with discomfort when they felt that they were not getting something, and they trusted the process.
+I will do my very best to answer every question you have, no matter how basic it seems to you.
+I will revisit concepts multiple times if needed, and try to explain them differently until they click.
+What matters most is not that you memorize every command or understand every line of code by the end of our time together.
+What matters is that you develop a broad appreciation of what is possible.
+And that you learn to recognize the shape of a problem that can be solved with a general strategy.
+That recognition will be your foundation, and it is all I can offer here.
+Absolute mastery of concepts we will discuss here is also possible, and it will come later with practice if you want that.
+But you cannot practice what you do not know exists, and that is why we are here.
+To recognize what exists.
+So please, ask questions.
+Participate in discussions.
+Tell me when something does not make sense.
+The only way to fail this course is to stay silent when you are lost.

 While the course is designed for life scientists and especially microbiologists in mind, it should be useful for anyone to develop a sufficient understanding of the topics the course aims to communicate.
 But we will be using mock and real-world datasets and problems that convey typical characteristics of what researchers often encounter in the data-enabled era of microbiology.

-The course is designed to be delivered within about two weeks (cross your fingers), and it will feel like a sprint rather than a marathon -- but I anticipate that each one of you will learn some new things and enjoy your experience (cross remaining fingers?).
+The course is designed to be delivered within about two weeks (cross your fingers), and it will feel like a sprint rather than a marathon.
+But I anticipate that each one of you will learn some new things and enjoy your experience (cross remaining fingers?).

 The plan is that the **first week** will offer insights into the terminal environment, common UNIX tools, effective use of shell, and shell scripting in general.
-Throughout the **second week** to discuss version control, cloud-based solutions for collaborative coding, and AI-assisted problem solving through hands-on problem solving sessions.
+Throughout the **second week** we will discuss version control, cloud-based solutions for collaborative coding, and AI-assisted problem solving through hands-on problem solving sessions.
 Throughout the course Meren will have this document open, as well as a terminal, and while following the content he will often go back to the terminal to demonstrate how things work and help you gain hands-on experience by helping you try and understand everything happening in his terminal window.

-In-person attendance is extremely important since those active discussions are much more important for your learning experience than this document alone.
+In-person attendance is **extremely important** since those active discussions are what will matter most here for your learning experience, and not this document without a narrator attached to it.

 The following list offers a more detailed list of goals of the course: